qkzk/fm/development.md

       char parsing from sort itself
 - [x] Fix: in long dirs, we can scroll past the last displayed file
 - [x] Fix: multiple mount points display in shortcuts.
+- [x] trait for struct or thing with index

+  - [x] trait<T> { collection: Vec<T>, index: usize}: next, prev etc.
+  - [x] harmonize code for multiple instances
+  - [x] macro to impl auto
+  - [x] struct for flagged.
+Use a vector instead of hashset... :(
+  - [x] regroup shortcut, history, jump, visited
+  - [x] improve flagged complexity using binary search since the content is maintened sorted.

 ## TODO